 Fractions are a big part of mathematical understanding.
 Make it easy for kids to grasp by selecting hands-on activities.

 Making shadow puppets with your hands has been a pastime since the earliest of times as men sat around an open fire.
-Dress it up a bit by designing a small puppet theater and cardboard shadow puppets.
-Then dim the...
+Here's a step-by-step guide to creating your own with your child.

 Seven tans make up the puzzle we call tangrams.
 These tangrams can be used for fun homeschool lessons!